-When I started getting into my pie groove last year, I decided to start taking everything a lot more seriously.
-That involved becoming a more patient person & actually taking the time to properly keep everything cold during the crust making process, because, let’s be real here, we all know that the pie crust is what can make or break a good pie.
-I had some minor successes with mildly flaky crusts, yes, but they were never the kind of knock-your-socks-off flaky that we all dream of.
+When I started getting into my pie groove last year, I started taking dough a lot more seriously.
+This involved being patient, and actually taking the time to keep everything cold during the assembly.
+We all know the crust can make or break a pie, and that takes time.
+I’d had some minor successes previously, but they were never knock-your-socks-off flaky.
 Until yesterday, that is.
-Yesterday I finally made that knock-your-socks-off flaky pie crust.
-It is the exact same crust recipe that I’ve been trying my hand at for a few months, but I decided to actually obey The Rules of Flaky Pie Crust this time, & (obviously) the results were mere perfection.
+Yesterday I finally made that knock-your-socks-off flaky crust.
+It’s the same recipe I’ve been using for months – Yossy Arefi’s – but I decided to actually obey The Rules of Flaky Pie Crust this time.
+Obviously, the results were perfection.

-The idea to make a peach pie came to me in a very simple manner: beautiful, plump in-season peaches were on special offer in our local supermarket, a two-for-one deal.
+The inspiration to make this pie came in the supermarket, born from a 2-for-1 deal.
 Boyfriend thought it was a fab idea.
-Four punnets of juicy peaches were bought, & two days later we have this peach pie on our hands.
+Four punnets of juicy peaches later, we have a pie on our hands.

-After one bite of pie perfection, the news broke that Boyfriend definitely doesn’t like peach pie.
-You can’t really blame him – he’s a blueberry pie lover & all other pies are automatically at a disadvantage, simple as.
-Thankfully, I love peach pie, & any worries I had about the pie being substandard after Boyfriend’s reaction quickly disappeared after my first bite.
-The filling was sweet, juicy, full of flavour, & encased in the most perfect pie crust ever.
-I decided not to flavour the filling with any spices because I really wanted that peach flavour to come through, & I am so glad that I didn’t.
+It soon became rather apparent that Boyfriend doesn’t like peach pie.
+He’s a blueberry pie man through & through.
+Luckily, I love peach pie.
+Any worries I had about the pie being substandard after Boyfriend’s reaction quickly evaporated with my first bite.
+The filling sweet & juicy, encased in the most perfect pie crust ever.
 Pure peachy bliss.

 - 1 egg, beaten